 What is Archaeology

 The main motive of Archaeology is to study and understand how and why the behaviour of humans has changed over time.
 They search for patterns in the evolution of significant cultural events and also the reason why these events have occurred.
 Archaeology helps us to understand history through the use of material objects.
-The course in Archaeology helps you to focus on how to uncover, interpret, and preserve the material human history.
-You get the chance to discover new facts about the human past and also insights about famous objects and stories.
-The course offers different job opportunities in the field of Archaeologist, Officer, instructors, and many other interesting job opportunities which help you in exploring the field.
+The course in Archaeology helps you to focus on how to uncover, interpret, and preserve material human history.
+You get the chance to discover new facts about the human past and also insights into famous objects and stories.
+The course offers different job opportunities in the field of Archaeologist, Officer, instructor, and many other interesting job opportunities which help you in exploring the field.

 Eligibility Criteria (UG & PG) of Archaeology